wp-plugins/dmsguestbook/readme.txt

 = Why i don't see my guestbook on my page? =
 - Have you download the Exec-PHP?
 Exec-PHP (http://bluesome.net/post/2005/08/18/50/)
 - Have you set the right page id?

-= When i save my page with this code <?
-DMSGuestBook(); ?>, a blank char is set inside < ? and the code doesn't run.
+= When i save my page with this code &lt;?
+DMSGuestBook(); ?&gt;, a blank char is set inside &lt;? and the code doesn't run. =
-Disable the "WordPress should correct invalidly nested XHTML automatically" under "Options -> Writing" = 05.08.07 - When i select the DMSGuestbook in the plugins section of Wordpress, there is not create a DMSGuestbook database.
+Disable "WordPress should correct invalidly nested XHTML automatically" under "Options -> Writing"

+= 05.08.07 - When i select the DMSGuestbook in the plugins section of Wordpress, there is not create a DMSGuestbook database.
 Whats happen? =
 This was my mistake :-) This problem is solved, sorry for this circumstance.